Martin Woesler: Categorization and description of trends of contemporary Chinese literature

 In preparation of the Frankfurt Book Fair 2009, when China was the guest of honor, Woesler categorized contemporary Chinese literature.
 He himself translated two very different novels for the Book Fair: The most uncontentious canonized classical novel Dream of the Red Chamber by Cao Xueqin, which has never been fully translated into German before, and one of the most contentious books of China today, Panda Sex by Mian Mian.
 As the main trend of Chinese literature, Woesler sees young authors describing their everyday life in a rapidly and excitingly changing reality.
 The main motivation force of this literature is the alienation, initiated by urbanization and loss of orientation.
 Young Chinese do not live in and for the traditional family clan anymore, but are on their own.
 This has added a more critical and independent view to Chinese literature.
 The stories are dealing with drugs abuse, alienation, singles and the world of dreams.
 This touches also Western readers of translations.

-After the liberal 1980s, the 1990s saw a strong commerzialization of literature due to an opening of the book market.
+After the liberal 1980s, the 1990s saw a strong commercialization of literature due to an opening of the book market.
 Woesler sees the following trends: 'cult literature' such as Guo Jingming's Cry Me a River 悲伤逆流成河; vagabond literature such as Xu Zechen's Running Through Beijing 跑步穿过中关村 and Liu Zhenyun's The Pickpockets 我叫刘跃; underground literature such as Mian Mian's Panda Sex 声名狼籍; 'longing for something' literature, divided in historicizing literature such as Yu Dan's Confucius in Your Heart 《論語》心得 and Yi Zhongtian's Chinese History 易中天中華史; Tibetan literature with Alai; literature of the mega cities; women's literature with Bi Shumin; and master narratives by narrators like Mo Yan's Life and Death Are Wearing Me Out.

 However Chinese literature at the beginning of the 21st century shows signs of overcoming the commercialization of literature of the 1980s and 1990s.
 An example is Han Han's novel His Land 他的国, which was written in a social critical surrealistic style against the uncritical mainstream, but ranked 1st in 2009 Chinese bestseller list.
 The online literature plays a more important role.